thayton/thayton.github.io/_drafts/infinite-scroll-with-puppeteer.md

 };
 ```

-If the number jobs listed is still less than the total number of jobs the system says it
+While the number jobs listed is less than the total number of jobs the system says it
-contains then we scroll to the bottom of the page to trigger another load:
+contains, we'll keep scrolling to the bottom of the page to trigger another load:

 ```javascript
     ...